imazen/resizer/docs/faq.md

 If I resize a photo to its original size, will a new photo be returned, or the original?
 : All photos are re-compressed, even if the original photo is the same size.
 This allows ICC correction, file size improvement, and metadata removal.

-Can the resizer both crop, then resize at the same time?
+Can the resizer crop, then resize at the same time?
-: Yes, you can specify a crop rectangle with ?crop=(x1,y1,x2,y2) or ?mode=crop, and add &amp;width=x or any of the resizing commands to resizing the resulting crop.
+: Yes, you can specify a crop rectangle with ?crop=(x1,y1,x2,y2) or ?mode=crop, and add &amp;width=x or any of the resizing commands to resize the resulting crop.
 All commands can be combined.

 When I resize a small image to larger dimensions, it stays at the original size.
 : This is by design - add &amp;scale=both to allow images to be upscaled.
 You might want to consider up-scaling client-side to save bandwidth.
 Just set both width and height on the &lt;img&gt; tag.
 If you just want padding, use &amp;scale=canvas